waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 #### Senior rate- / officer-specific feedback
 > Selecting from a list for allocating someone to a role works here because you only have four cadets - but we have nearly 20.
 There needs to be a search, or maybe a way to filter by rank

 The 'filter by rank' idea brought up a conversation about whether the database needs to store rank information.
 Eventually we decided against it - for now at least - and to simply store rank information in the user's display name.
-I therefore need to add a way for users to edit their display name.
+I therefore need to add a way for users to edit their own display names.

 > On the modify role description page, the many 'see descriptions' look ugly.
 I know we want this designed with mobile phones in mind, but perhaps it could display a preview of the description instead of 'see description'.